-While the 9th Circuit overturned the law, pending completion of the legal process and the decision of the State to appeal, it is still technically illegal to buy/sell/import large capacity magazines.
-See this statement from the NSSF for more information.
-Even with the positive outcome in the Duncan case, sticking a legal large capacity magazine in a rifle may make it into an illegal "assault weapon" regardless of whether or not the magazine itself is legal to posses or not.
+Pending completion of the legal process and the decision of the State to appeal, it is still technically illegal to buy/sell/import large capacity magazines.
+Sticking a legal large capacity magazine in a rifle may make it into an illegal "assault weapon" regardless of whether or not the magazine itself is legal to posses or not.

 What's the difference between a magazine and a clip?